Essential Requests

 Working with Environment Variables

-Environment variables are a Notecard and Notehub feature that enables settings synchronization that "just work," with no special setup or configuration needed.
+Environment variables are a Notecard and Notehub feature that enable settings synchronization that "just work," with no special setup or configuration needed.
 These variables are key-value pairs, can be set in Notehub and propagate to devices in a project or fleet, or set on a Notecard directly using the same synchronization mechanism used for Notes and Notefiles.

 On the Notecard, env.get

-is used to obtain one or more environment variables
+is used to obtain one or more environment variables.

-is used to set default values,
+is used to set default values on that Notecard, that are

-on that Notecard, that are overwritten if that variable is also set at Notehub.
+overwritten if that variable is also set at Notehub.
+Finally, env.modified

 Getting Environment Variables